antaresproject/docs/docs/services/translator.md

 resources/lang/administrators
 ```

-Remember that such a solution will cause that translations will no longer be available in the 'translations' component and may be overwritten by publication.
+Remember that such solution will cause that translations will no longer be available in the 'translations' component and may be overwritten by publication.

 ##Usage

-Referring to the translation contained by the configuration file is possible with the use of:
+Referring to the translation contained in the configuration file is possible with the use of:

 ```html
 {{ trans('antares/foo::messages.foo_test') }}